madroxdupe42/peacefulscience.org/content/articles/steven-olson-the-apocalypse-factory.md

 In view of the Hanford site, the apocalypse factory, what is the revelation for us?

 Maybe our generation could be different.
 Maybe we could be good.
-Maybe we can be among the generations that find a better way.
+Maybe we can be among the

-{{< amazon `B07ZTSVNL5` >}}